 Oatmeal makes for a great breakfast.
 If you want to try something new, consider a recipe that includes whole-grain farro, quinoa, or barley.

-Avocados are an excellent source of monounsaturated fats, which are linked to of heart disease.
+Avocados are an excellent source of monounsaturated fats, which are linked to

 You can simply spread avocado on whole-grain toast and top with olive oil, a bit of salt, and pepper.
 Or, you can work avocado into many different dishes, like these flavorful turkey patties with avocado.